davidalovell/studio/tickler.md

 - Consider making seq part of vox, a seq is automatically created when a vox is created, there is a function in vox to call its contained seq

 ## Setup
-- Connect mono output of mixer to isms in via patchbay
+- Connect mono output of mixer to OP-1/Isms in via patchbay
-- Connect Timeline/Bigsky out to individual mixer channels
+- Connect Tascam recorder to patchbay
-- Box up Dreadbox Erebus v3
-- Box up OM-1
+- Connect OM-1 to patchbay
+- Connect SvO system to patchbay
+- Connect Palette case to patchbay

-- Put Palette case in their place
+- Plug in power to Palette case
-- Move stereo cable for Palette case
+- Reorganise Palette case 1u modules

+- Try patching Timeline/Bigsky out to main mixer input channels for greater control over EQ

 - Label patchbay
-- Put a mic stand up

 ## Tape Organisation
 - Storage box for blank tapes